-Utilization of genome data
+Utilization of genomic data

 Many key components in blood transfusion medicine are determined by genetic factors.
 The most evident examples include blood groups, HLA, and thrombocyte alloantigens.
 In addition, it is likely that genetic factors influence the long-term effects of regular blood and cell donations.